 The Department of Business Information and Technology offers a number of certificate and degree programs.
 All certificate programs may be completed in tandem with a degree program.

-The undergraduate (BBA) degree with a major in BIT has as its goal to produce graduates who are able to function in entry-level information systems positions and who have the basis for continued career growth.
-Specific BIT courses included in the undergraduate program cover topics such as programming languages, technology involved in computer hardware and system software, methods of analyzing and developing business systems, data management techniques, networking and telecommunications technology, and the management of an entire organization's information resources.
+The undergraduate (BBA) degree with a major in BIT produces graduates who function well in entry-level information systems positions and who have the basis for continued career growth.
+BIT undergraduate courses include programming languages, computer hardware and system software technology BIT undergraduate courses include programming languages, computer hardware and system software technology software technology.

 The Department of BIT offers an Accelerated BBA/MS program to outstanding undergraduate majors in Business Information & Technology (B.B.A.).
 Students accepted into the program may begin coursework for the M.S. in Information Systems and/or a 4-course Graduate Certificate during their senior year.
 Students interested in this accelerated program are encouraged to begin planning for it early in their undergraduate careers, in consultation with both their undergraduate advisor and the M.S.
 Coordinator of the Department of Business Information & Technology.